IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * LOSS_RATE_THRESHOLD (0.01): Threshold for triggering loss based reference window backoff.

-Rate policers can give quite large loss bursts, which can impact real time media quality quite badly.
-A rate policer is characterized by that it does not build a queue.
-Hence, the rate policer detection triggers on the observation that the loss rate is high and the queue delay is low.

 The code below modifies the 'if (loss_detected)' part in {{ref-wnd-reduction}}

 ~~~